mpfaffenberger/Tentacle/test_markdown.md

-# Test Markdown
+# Test Markdown File

+This file is used to test the whitespace filtering in the git diff viewer.

+## List with varying whitespace

+- Item 1
-- Normal bullet
+  - Item 2
- - Spaced bullet
+    - Item 3

-+ Plus bullet
- + Spaced plus bullet
+## Another section

+Some regular text here.